 The ‘new year, new me’ mantra does not just have to focus on physical fitness though: you can use this time of year to form new habits and introduce new activities into your everyday routine to improve your wellbeing.
 Exercise helps your body to release endorphins, triggering a positive feeling in the brain, which can be extremely beneficial to us during times of stress.

 There are many different forms of exercise you can turn your hand to, from Yoga and Pilates to boxing and weightlifting.
 You may be thinking of joining a gym for these, but have you thought about turning a garden building into your very own home gym?
-Now is a very good time to consider this option as 2021 has started with a National lockdown, due to the Coronavirus pandemic, meaning that gyms up and down the UK have had to close.

 There are many benefits of having a garden building as a home gym, including tailoring the design to your chosen form of fitness.
 As there are so many ways you can set up a gym, we thought we would share 5 garden gym ideas for your garden building to offer some inspiration for transforming your own personal gym.